Dr. Arthur Zampella

 Lt.
 Commander, USN WWII

-Arthur Zampella enlisted in the United States Navy during World War II as a Naval Interne completing his medical studies at St. Albans Naval Hospital.
-He was assigned to the Office of Naval Research before being deployed as Medical Officer onboard the USS Samuel Chase.
+Arthur Zampella enlisted in the United States Navy during World War II as a Naval Intern, completing his medical training at St. Albans Naval Hospital.
+He was assigned to the Office of Naval Research before being deployed as a Medical Officer aboard the USS Samuel Chase.

 Dr Arthur Zampella Military Decorations